dell/karavi-authorization/docs/ARCHITECTURE.md

 This package contains HTTP middlewares to help with adding cross-cutting concerns like logging, authentication and tracing.

+### `pb/`

+Directory for contain protobuf files.

+### `policies/`

+Directory for containing Rego files for the Open Policy Agent service.

 ## Cross-Cutting Concerns

+### Policy

+Karavi Authorization leverages the Open Policy Agent to use a policy-as-code approach to policy management.

 ### JSON Web Tokens